George Washington and slavery: Evolution of Washington's attitudes

 Washington's early views on slavery were no different from any Virginia planter of the time.
 He demonstrated no moral qualms about the institution, and referred to slaves as "a Species of Property" during those years as he would later in life when he favored abolition.
 The economics of slavery prompted the first doubts in Washington about the institution, marking the beginning of a slow evolution in his attitude towards it.
 By 1766, he had transitioned his business from the labor-intensive planting of tobacco to the less demanding farming of grain crops.
 His slaves were employed on a greater variety of tasks that needed more skills than tobacco planting required of them; as well as the cultivation of grains and vegetables, they were employed in cattle herding, spinning, weaving and carpentry.
 Some scholars have asserted that the transition left Washington with a surplus of slaves and revealed to him the inefficiencies of the slave labor system, but another view is that the transition did not result in a surplus of slaves because Washington found other productive work for them.

 There is little evidence that Washington seriously questioned the ethics of slavery before the Revolution.
 In the 1760s he often participated in tavern lotteries, events in which defaulters' debts were settled by raffling off their assets to a high-spirited crowd.
-In 1769, Washington co-managed one such lottery in which fifty-five slaves were sold, among them six families and five females with children.
+In 1769, Washington co-managed one such lottery in which fifty-five slaves were sold, among them six families and five women with children.
 The more valuable married males were raffled together with their wives and children; less valuable slaves were separated from their families into different lots.
 Robin and Bella, for example, were raffled together as husband and wife while their children, twelve-year-old Sukey and seven-year-old Betty, were listed in a separate lot.
 Only chance dictated whether the family would remain together, and with 1,840 tickets on sale the odds were not good.